TaiChi112/TaiChi112/README.md

 I'm incredibly passionate about using my technical skills for good!
 I'm actively looking for **volunteer opportunities** where I can:

+I am highly motivated to use my technical skills for social good.
+I am actively looking for **volunteer opportunities** where I can:

-- Building and improving websites for **NGOs and Social Impact initiatives**
+- Build and improve websites for **NGOs and social impact initiatives**
-- Teaching **Software Development with a focus on Web Development**, including
-  Frontend, Backend, Database design, and Software Engineering best practices
+- Teach **Software Development with a focus on Web Development**, including Frontend, Backend, Database design, and Software Engineering best practices
-- Contributing to **open-source projects** that aim to benefit society and developer communities
+- Contribute to **open-source projects** that benefit society and developer communities

-* **Build and enhance websites** for non-profit organizations and social impact initiatives.
-* **Share knowledge and teach web development** to empower others in the community.
-* Contribute to **open-source projects** that foster positive change.
+Through volunteering, I aim to support meaningful causes, gain hands-on experience, build a strong professional network, and continuously develop my skills.

 Through volunteering, I aim to **support valuable causes**, **gain hands-on experience**, **build a strong professional network**, and ensure **continuous personal and skill development**.